 If you are able to visit in person, find information here on how to reach the G20 Green Garden.

 FAO GLOBAL GOALS INSTALLATION

 The G20 Green Garden is calling for global solidarity to create a sustainable future for all.
 This project is brought to you on the occasion of the Italian presidency of the G20 and as part of a multipartner initiative.
 It represents the countries’ joint commitment for ‘People, Planet, Prosperity’ – three core values inherently linked to the United Nations’ 17 Sustainable Development Goals (SDGs).
-In addition to providing an educational experience, trees are being planted in various spaces to restore the rich biodiversity of the Caffarella Valley at the Appia Antica Park.
+In addition to providing an educational experience, trees have been planted in various spaces to restore the rich biodiversity of the Caffarella Valley at the Appia Antica Park. .